alantech/alanlang-docs/docs/learn_alan/index.md

 !!! note

-    The `Call{N, F}` type requires a fully-defined function type, including the return type, for any function being bound from Rust (or Javascript in the future).
+    The `Call{N, F}` type requires a fully-defined function type, including the return type, for any function being bound from Rust or Javascript.
 Alan's type inference cannot operate on a language it wasn't designed for, so it must be told all of the necessary information ahead of time to work.

 In fact, you could use this syntax with any type that produces an automatically-defined constructor function, so if you wanted to create an alias for a struct, but only when constructing it, you could do so: